dnsimple/dnsimple-support/content/articles/cloudflare-service.markdown

 ## Cloudflare Integration

-Currently the only way to use Cloudflare services is by means of [direct integraiton](#direct-integration).
+You can use Cloudflare services with DNSimple via [direct integraiton](#direct-integration).

 ### Direct Integration